-‘Teen Mom’ Star Forgot How Hard Pregnancy And Newborns Are: Kailyn Shares Her Exhaustion
+‘Teen Mom’ Star Forgot How Hard Pregnancy And Newborns Are: Kailyn Lowry Shares Her Exhaustion

 — Kail Lowry (@KailLowry) August 9, 2017

-Of course, cluster feedings can be very demanding and it can be super frustrating for some mothers, as they want to do other things after having a baby.
+Of course, cluster feedings can be very demanding and can be super frustrating for some mothers, as they want to do other things after having a baby.
 Mothers want to start feeling normal again and do activities they used to do, but the cluster feedings keep them in one place for extended periods of time.
 This could be what this Teen Mom 2 star is going through.

-One can imagine that Teen Mom 2 star Kailyn is already exhausted from being a single mother to three boys, one of which is a newborn.
-Her oldest son Isaac is already helping her with a name for his brother, but it is possible that he is also helping her around the house.
+One can imagine that Teen Mom 2 star Kailyn is already exhausted from being a single mother to three boys, one of whom is a newborn.
+Her oldest son, Isaac, is already helping her with a name for his brother, but it is possible that he is also helping her around the house.
 No word on whether Chris is sticking around her house to ensure his baby gets what he needs during these first days and weeks.

 What do you think about Teen Mom 2 star Kailyn Lowry already being exhausted from the cluster feedings?
 Do you think her two sons help her out when she asks them to?